 Plique a jour is a type of enamelwork that has been practiced for centuries, with its origins in ancient Byzantine and Islamic cultures.
 It is a French term that translates to “letting in daylight,” and refers to the translucent and vibrant effect of the enamelwork that allows light to shine through.

-The technique of plique a jour involves creating a delicate framework, often made of gold or silver, that resembles a miniature stained-glass window.
-This framework is then filled with finely ground enamel powders, which are melted and fused together at high temperatures to form a smooth, glassy surface.
-The resulting enamelwork is fragile and often requires careful handling and protection, but its beauty and delicacy make it a highly prized form of decorative art.
+The technique of plique a jour involves creating a delicate framework, often made of high karat gold or silver, that resembles a miniature stained-glass window.
+This framework is then filled with fine enamel, which are fused together at high temperatures to form a smooth, glassy surface.
+The resulting enamelwork you would think to be fragile and require careful handling but actually it is pretty strong.
+It creates a highly prized form of decorative art.

 One of the most notable examples of plique a jour can be found in the works of the French jeweler René Lalique, who was famous for his Art Nouveau designs that incorporated the technique.
 Lalique’s plique a jour pieces often featured intricate floral and insect motifs, and his use of color and light in his enamelwork was masterful.
 Lalique’s plique a jour works were highly sought after during his lifetime and continue to be highly prized by collectors and enthusiasts today.

 Plique a jour has been used in a variety of decorative arts, including jewelry, vases, and small objects such as miniature boxes and snuff bottles.
-In addition to its use in decorative arts, plique a jour has also been used in liturgical art, particularly in the production of stained-glass windows for churches and cathedrals.
-The technique was also employed by Art Nouveau architects in their designs for ornamental glasswork in buildings and interiors.
+In addition to its use in decorative arts, plique a jour resembles liturgical art, particularly in the production of stained-glass windows for churches and cathedrals.
+The stainglass work was also employed by Art Nouveau architects in their designs for ornamental glasswork in buildings and interiors.

 Today, plique a jour remains a highly specialized and relatively rare form of decorative art.
 Its intricate and delicate nature requires a high level of skill and patience, as well as a deep understanding of the materials and processes involved.
-While modern technology has made some aspects of the technique easier, the best examples of plique a jour still require the hand of a skilled artisan to produce.
+Plique a Jour indeed require the hand of a skilled artisan to produce.
+Speaking of a skilled artist.
+Check out the Ada Brooch !